wshengggg22/HWSpider/src/rpc_commands/rpc_commands/README.md

 This folder contains all the basic motions of the HiWonder Hexapod Robot.
+The parameters for the functions are editable.
 Refer to Motion Notes for more details.